 By Cari Cole

-Let’s talk about songwriting!!
+Let’s talk about writing hit songs!!
 The way I teach songwriting is by co-writing with my students, or sending them to our team of CCVM Songwriting Experts, and showing them how it’s done.
 They get to see all of our techniques up front and personal.
 I’m all for theory – but hands on is what does it.
 So in my style, I’m going to give you some of the behind the scenes of songwriting: the nitty gritty, how to make it happen, and my version of the alchemy behind a hit song.
-By “hit” songs I mean, songs that resonate with a lot of people (not songs that sell out).
+By hit songs I mean, songs that resonate with a lot of people (not songs that sell out).

 I’ve been writing songs for over 30 years, and that’s not bragging — I’m still trying to get good at it.
 New writers to the craft should be patient.
 It’s going to take a while to get good.
 You’ve got to be willing to suck at first.